-Voter Education implementation
+3.4.4 Voter Education implementation

-The ECN has regional offices in all 13 regions.
+he ECN has regional offices in all 13 regions.
 These offices are managed by a Regional Voter Education Officer and three Assistant Voter Education Officers.
 These staff members are primarily charged with conducting voter education in their respective regions.